-There is no Chase secured credit card available right now.
+There aren't any Chase secured credit cards available right now.
 In fact, there’s never been a secured credit card from Chase.
-Chase offers unsecured credit cards for people with good credit or better.
-That’s it.
-So you won’t have to place a deposit to get a Chase credit card, but you will need a 660+ credit score (700+, to be safe).
+Chase offers unsecured credit cards for people with at least good credit.

 Although there is no Chase secured credit card, the same cannot be said for many of Chase’s competitors.
 Capital One, Citi, Discover and Wells Fargo are just some of the major banks that offer secured credit cards.

-So even though you’re not able to get a Chase secured credit card, you still have plenty of options.
-And they’ll all help you start rebuilding your credit, plus save some money.
-Once you get your credit score to 700+, you can start thinking about applying for a Chase credit card.
+So, even though you’re not able to get a Chase secured credit card, you still have plenty of options.
+And they’ll all help you start building your credit, plus save some money.
+Once you get your credit score to “good”, you can start thinking about applying for a Chase credit card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.